learn-academy-2019-alpha/Assessments/Week-4.md

 #### 1. What is a method in Ruby?
 How is it different or similar to functions in JavaScript?

+There is no difference between a method in ruby and a function in JavaScript just two different ways of saying the same term.
+However, I think you should you use the correct term for each language even if they are the same.
+For example, you should use the term method in Ruby instead of function and vice versa for JavaScript.

 #### 2. What does it mean that a class inherits from another class?
 Try to explain Ruby inheritance.

 [Your Answer]

+Class inherits is traits from a class that get passed down to other classes

 [Googled Answer]